 Of course, kids love presents.
 Heck, grown-ups love presents!
 So does the fiver party take away from that?

 Well, it’s all in how it’s presented to the child.
-If your child is aware of the ‘big ticket’ present coming their way and understands that everyone coming to her party will be gifting it to her, instead of bringing an individual present, then you will manage her expectations while also fueling her excitement about the ‘big gift’.
+If your child is aware of the ‘big ticket’ present coming their way and understands that everyone coming to her party will be gifting it to her, instead of bringing an individual present, then you will manage her expectations while also fuelling her excitement about the ‘big gift’.

 How to throw a fiver party